Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Austin, Texas Ranked
+Top Grease Trap Cleaning Companies in Austin, Texas Ranked

 For any restaurant or commercial kitchen in Austin, proper grease interceptor maintenance is not just a good practice-it's a strict city mandate enforced to protect our local sewer system.
 The City of Austin's Pretreatment Program requires all food service establishments to have their grease traps or grease interceptors pumped and cleaned at least every 90 days, or more frequently if they reach 50% capacity.
 This non-negotiable schedule is designed to prevent fats, oils, and grease (FOG) from entering wastewater lines, where they can cause severe blockages, sewer overflows, and environmental damage.
 Failing to adhere to these regulations can result in significant fines, operational disruptions, and even reputational harm for your business.
 Partnering with a licensed, reliable service provider for regular grease trap pumping is the cornerstone of compliance and smooth kitchen operations.